babybench/2025/about.md

 ## Motivation

 How do infants develop a sense of self?
+And can AIs also develop a sense of self through similar mechanisms?

 The early stages of human development are characterized by rich sensorimotor exploration where infants engage in self-touch, self-reach and spontaneous movements that contribute to body awareness and motor control (Rochat, 1998).
 These behaviors are observed within the first months of life and are fundamental for the emergence of calibrated proprioception and motor coordination.
-While infant development has been extensively studied in psychology and neuroscience, replicating these behaviors on humanoid robotic platforms remains a major challenge.
+While infant development has been extensively studied in psychology and neuroscience, replicating these behaviors in AI-powered humanoid robots remains a major challenge.

 This challenge invites participants to design and implement mechanisms that enable MIMo, a baby-sized humanoid agent equipped with a tactile skin and binocular vision, to autonomously generate **self-touching** and **hand regard** behaviors similar to those seen in human infants.
 The objective here is to model developmental principles such as learning how to explore, building and exploiting sensorimotor loops and intrinsic motivation that drives actions in human infants (Oudeyer & Smith, 2016).
 Participants will work within custom-designed MIMo environments.
 Successful solutions should demonstrate emergent behaviors where the agent discovers, through self-exploration, affordances of movements and refines motor skills without explicitly programmed trajectories.